Spring and Summer 2021 Applications Open December 1, 2020!

-All students are required to attend orientation and a series of lab safety training sessions in advance of their first visit to the lab.
+All students are required to attend a virtual orientation and a series of lab safety training sessions in advance of their first visit to the lab.
 During this orientation, we will review the overall program schedule including each student's specific lab schedule, discuss policies and safety, and answer any questions.
-For the 2019-20 academic year, orientations will take place on the following dates and times:
+For the 2020-21 academic year, orientations will take place on the following dates and times:

 During the program, students will be introduced to and participate in research happening in the lab.
 Mentors will guide students in understanding the ongoing scientific inquiry and will work with the students on interpreting journal articles related to that research.
 Throughout the program, students will work with their mentors and PIs to build their research skills, perform controlled experiments, and interpret and extrapolate on real experimental data.
 Where possible, each student will be able to complete a research project they design with their mentor.
 All of this learning will culminate in the student producing a poster about their lab’s research to be presented at the program’s poster session at the end of each term.

 Because each lab has different research schedules and because we know high school students are balancing a lot already, each student and the lab in which they are selected will design a schedule of up to 10-15 hours a week over an approximately 10-12 week period with visits that work best for the student and the lab.
 As such, there is no one schedule to which all students will adhere.
 Program dates for the 2020-21 academic year are as follows: